Miracleman: 40th Anniversary

 As part of a 2022 celebration marking the 40th anniversary of the character's revival in the pages of Warrior, Marvel issued Miracleman Omnibus (containing the entire Alan Moore run, though he was once again credited as The Original Writer) and a fresh collected edition of Miracleman: The Golden Age.
 Marvel also released Miracleman #0, featuring a framing sequence by Gaiman & Buckingham (modified from that of Miracleman: Apocrypha), and containing new stories "Blood on the Snow" (by Ryan Stegman), "Whisper in the Dark" (by Mike Carey and Paul Davidson), "Kimota's Miracle" (by Peach Momoko and Zack Davisson) and "The Man Whose Dreams Were Miracles" (by Jason Aaron and Leinil Francis Yu), as well as a pin-up and short cartoons by Ty Templeton.
 As with Apocrypha these stories were established to be fictions from the Miracleman universe.
-Reception to the new material was largely positive, though some noted that it required working knowledge of the character to be fully appreciated.
+Reception to the new material was largely positive, though some noted that working knowledge of the character was required for the work to be fully appreciated.
 According to ICv2, Miracleman #0 was the 19th best selling comic book in October 2022.